IDS6145-Fall2019/assignment1-rhyben94/README-RB.md

 * Specify the independent and dependent input variables of your subway esclator model

-	(Assuming that input variables are the equivalent of the experimental design:) The 2 IVs - Congestion, and Active Passenger Move Rate - respectively have 2 (Congestion: Low, High) & 3(Rate: Null, Low, High) levels.
+	The 2 IVs - Congestion, and Active Passenger Move Rate - respectively have 2 (Congestion: Low, High) & 3(Rate: Null, Low, High) levels.
 There is a single DV - passenger count - which is determined by the total number of passengers that pass through the subway terminal during the alloted time.

 * Specify where the data will come from measured subset of real data (empirical) or synthetic data